12 Signs Your VA Disability Claim May Get Approved: What to Look for

 • Knee Replacement: If you have chronic residuals such as severe painful motion or weakness in the affected limb following a knee replacement, you may receive a 60% disability rating.

-• Sleep Apnea: If you experience persistent daytime hypersomnolence (excessive daytime sleepiness) due to sleep apnea, you may qualify for a 30% rating.
-This rating applies if your condition does not yet require a CPAP machine but still significantly affects daily functioning.
+• Sleep Apnea: If you experience persistent daytime hypersomnolence (excessive daytime sleepiness) due to sleep apnea and do not yet require a CPAP machine, you may qualify for a 30% rating.

 10. The VA Actively Fulfills Its Duty to Assist